williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/auth-overview/index.md

 ### Client Credentials Flow

-Intended for server-side (AKA "confidential") app with no end user
+The Client Credentials flow is intended for server-side (AKA "confidential") client applications with no end user, which normally describes machine-to-machine communication.
+The application must be server-side because it must be trusted with the Client Secret, and since the credentials are hard-coded, it cannot be used by an actual end-user.
+It involves a single, authenticated request to the `/token` endpoint, which returns an access token.

+> NOTE: The Client Credentials Flow does not support refresh tokens.

 {% img oauth_client_creds_flow.png alt:"Resource Owner Password Flow" width:"800px" %}